 Our nine day long trip included Milan, Sorrento, Capri, Ischia, Rome and Montone in Umbria (and a short pizza stop in Napoli which is a hub to take trains or ferries to the towns on the coast).
 We didn’t stress about our accommodation and chose the hotels we’d stay in a night or a few hours before arriving to our destination by browsing the Hotels.com app on our phones.

 We stayed at Hotel Paradiso near the main train station for $60/night including breakfast.
-The airport shuttle dropped us off at the train central and we reached the hotel after a short 10 minute walk.
+The airport shuttle easily dropped us off at the train central and we reached the hotel after a short 10 minute walk.
 It was a clean room with just the basics, nothing fancy.

 Rome2Rio is a very useful site that helped us during this trip to chose among different types of transportation alternatives.

 Sorrento is a town in Campania, southern Italy, with some 16,500 inhabitants.
 It is a popular tourist destination which can be reached easily from Naples and Pompeii.
-The infamous Amalfi Drive (connecting Sorrento and Amalfi) is a narrow road that threads along the high cliffs above the Tyrrhenian Sea.
+The infamous Amalfi Drive (connecting Sorrento and Amalfi) is a narrow road that stretches along the high cliffs above the Tyrrhenian Sea.
 I fell in love with this town and its narrow cobble stone streets, lively cafes and restaurants, lemon orchards, cliffs and beaches.

-I found Capri to be too touristic and I couldn’t gather enough energy to venture its narrow streets.
+I found Capri too touristic and couldn’t gather enough energy to venture its narrow streets.
 Since we have been to several Italian cities with the same concept, we decided to skip that and go near the water instead.
 The best thing we did during our stay on the island was the boat trip to Blue Grotto.

 Our next step after Ischia, after a short pizza break in Napoli, was Rome where we’d meet the star of the film to head to the Umbria Film Festival together.
 Rome is the capital and largest city of Italy.
 While the modern life is lived to the full, Rome is also the country’s political and religious heartbeat with the presence of the Pope in Vatican.
-We had one afternoon and night to spend in Rome and we chose to spend it with eating good food, drinking wine and visiting the glamorous Colosseum.
-We figured the modern subway system quickly and traveled between the sites easily and economically.
+We only had one afternoon and night to spend in Rome and we chose to spend it with eating good food, drinking wine and visiting the glamorous Colosseum.
+We figured out the modern subway system quickly and traveled between the sites easily and economically.

 Umbria Film Festival, Montone